 The city’s main attractions can be taken in on a walking or Segway tour, and its variety of museums; the Alberta Aviation Museum and the John Walter Museum are popular favorites.

 And you can’t miss the Edmonton Mall; which is more like a city of its own.
-Within the mall are hundreds of shops, as well as an ice rink, an amusement park and the largest water slide in the world.
+Within the mall are hundreds of shops, as well as an ice rink, an amusement park, and the largest water slide in the world.

 A lovely Canadian city, there are plenty of great experiences to have in Calgary.
 These include ascending the Calgary Tower, which offers spectacular views of the surrounding area.
-Another popular attraction is Heritage Park Historical Village, which is Canada’s largest living museum.
+Another popular attraction is the Heritage Park Historical Village, which is Canada’s largest living museum.

 There are over 200 exhibits within this museum which are spread over 127 acres.
 The city was named the cultural capital of Canada in 2012, and there are lots of exhibits around the city center that showcase this.

 Another popular pastime is to catch a hockey game – the city’s two Stanley Cup champion teams are the Calgary Flames and the Edmonton Oilers.

 The heart of the Canadian Rockies is the beautiful town of Banff, which is home to Banff National Park.
 Here are some of the most iconic Canadian scenes that you’ll see on your road trip; with impossibly blue lakes and soaring peaks.
 Head to the hamlet of Lake Louise for a wonderfully calm and peaceful stay in some of the world’s most amazing scenery.
 Other popular spots near Banff are Lake Minnewanka and Banff Upper Hot Springs.
 In the area, you can enjoy whitewater rafting, canoe tours, and zip lining in the summer and snowshoeing, skiing, and snowboarding in the winter.